pfgithub/threadclient/README.md

 ## why this instead of old.reddit?

 -   old.reddit is missing many features including
-    -   the "3 discussions in other communities" feature (partial support in threadreader) ([userscript](https://github.com/pfgithub/customizations/blob/master/userscripts/reddit/userscript.user.js) to add this in old.reddit)
     -   the ability to collapse a comment from anywhere in a comment (I have a [userscript](https://github.com/pfgithub/customizations/blob/master/userscripts/reddit/userscript.user.js) to add this)
     -   richtext comments (wip in threadreader)
     -   sidebar widgets